This is an Insight article, written by a selected partner as part of GAR's co-published content. Read more on Insight

 Rather than filing it, send it to the respondent

 Long or short, full of exhibits or few, the answers necessarily depend on the case.
 However, one possible tactic for a claimant is to prepare a persuasive request for arbitration (whatever it takes in the circumstances) and then, rather than filing it, send it to the eventual respondent advising that the request will be filed within a fixed number of days unless a settlement satisfactory to the claimant is reached.
 This tactic is not appropriate in every case, and certainly does not work most of the time, but when it does, immense amounts of time and money are saved; and when it does not, nothing is lost.

 When considering how to structure and present your submission, it is worth stepping back and considering again what you are trying to achieve: engage the tribunal, make them understand your case, allow them to appreciate the complexities and overcome them, get them into the mindset of rejecting the other party’s arguments and accepting yours, all without boring them or losing their interest.
 With those goals in mind, the way in which you structure and present your submission is very important.
 It must be attractive, interesting, and easy to navigate and read.

-This can be achieved by following some basic and important actions which, while obvious, are often neglected.
-They include the following:
+This can be achieved by following some basic and important actions that, while obvious, are often neglected.
+They include the following.

 - Be precise and concise.